Find Grad Schools

 24 Yearly Graduations

 The 15th most popular school in the country for theology majors who are seeking their doctor's degree is Dallas Theological Seminary.
 Each year, around 2,400 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 24 people received their doctor's degree in theology from DTS Dallas.
-Of these students, 21% were women and 46% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 24 people received their doctor's degree in theology from DTS Dallas.
+About 16% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #16